palma21/k8slab/README.md

 - You have a working Kubernetes cluster and are able to access the web interface from Kubernetes on `http://127.0.0.1:8001/ui`
 - `kubectl get nodes` provides you the list of nodes
-- `kubectl clusterinfo` gives you information on your cluster
+- `kubectl cluster-info` gives you information on your cluster

 ## 4 - Deploying on Kubernetes